 Our group met in the lobby, suitably refreshed and ready for dinner just after seven p.m.

-The U-Bahn took us back towards the city centre were we met one of our Nuremburg guides, Tanja, at the Lorenzkriche station.
+The U-Bahn took us back towards the city centre were we met one of our Nuremberg guides, Tanja, at the Lorenzkriche station.
+There are so many things to do in Nuremberg that I wrote a comprehensive article here.

 From here it was a pleasant walk through the city centre to the restaurant Albrecht Durer Stuben, a historic eatery specialising in local food.